Growyourbrand.net Reference notes on brand consequence May 2026

 That can repel people who want quiet luxury.
 It can also create memory that quiet luxury cannot match.

-Lush belongs in the archive because it turned operational choices into store drama.
+Lush belongs in Grow Your Brand because it turned operational choices into store drama.
 Freshness, handmade production, packaging reduction, and activism were not hidden behind the product.
 They were the product environment.

 For operators, the lesson is to let a real operating belief change the buying scene.
 If nothing in the store changes, the belief is probably just copy.